News|Articles|May 18, 2026

 T-DXd is a HER2-directed ADC that combines trastuzumab with a topoisomerase I inhibitor payload through a cleavable linker.
 The treatment has demonstrated efficacy across HER2-positive metastatic breast cancer, HER2-low breast cancer, gastric cancer, and non–small cell lung cancer.3

-The FDA previously approved T-DXd in combination with pertuzumab for first-line treatment of unresectable or metastatic HER2-positive breast cancer, reflecting the therapy’s growing role across multiple disease settings.5
+The FDA previously approved T-DXd in combination with pertuzumab for first-line treatment of patients with unresectable or metastatic HER2-positive breast cancer, reflecting the therapy’s growing role across multiple disease settings.5

-“HER2-positive early disease is considered highly curable, however up to one in four patients still experience disease recurrence, underscoring the need for new options in this setting,” Dave Fredrickson, executive vice president of AstraZeneca’s Oncology Haematology Business Unit, said in the news release.4
+“HER2-positive early disease is considered highly curable.
+However, up to 1 in 4 patients still experience disease recurrence, underscoring the need for new options in this setting,” Dave Fredrickson, executive vice president at AstraZeneca, said in the news release.4

 Concurrent with the approvals, the FDA also authorized companion diagnostic assays, including the PATHWAY anti-HER-2/neu (4B5) Rabbit Monoclonal Primary Antibody and the VENTANA HER2 Dual ISH DNA Probe Cocktail, to identify eligible HER2-positive patients.1